Home Health Quality Reporting Requirements

 The requirement that HHAs report quality data to CMS is contained in the Medicare regulations.
 Section 484.225(i) of Part 42 of the Code of Federal Regulations (C.F.R.) provides that HHAs that meet the quality data reporting requirements are eligible to receive the full home health (HH) market basket percentage increase.
 HHAs that do not meet the reporting requirements are subject to a two (2%) percentage point reduction to the HH market basket increase.
 Section 1895(b)(3)(B)(v)(III) of the Act states that ‘‘[t]he Secretary shall establish procedures for making data submitted under subclause (II) available to the public.
 Such procedures shall ensure that a home health agency has the opportunity to review the data that is to be made public with respect to the agency prior to such data being made public.’’

-The Home Health conditions of participation (CoPs) which are contained in 42 C.F.R., section 484.55(d) require that the comprehensive assessment must be updated and revised (including the administration of the OASIS) no less frequently than: (1) The last 5 days of every 60 days beginning with the start of care date, unless there is a beneficiary elected transfer, significant change in condition, or discharge and return to the same HHA during the 60-day episode; (2) within 48 hours of the patient’s return to the home from a hospital admission of 24 hours or more for any reason other than diagnostic tests; and (3) at discharge.
+The Home Health conditions of participation (CoPs) which are contained in 42 C.F.R., section 484.55(d) require that HHAs must update and revise the comprehensive assessment (including the administration of the OASIS) no less frequently than: (1) The last 5 days of every 60 days beginning with the start of care date, unless there is a beneficiary elected transfer, significant change in condition, or discharge and return to the same HHA during the 60-day episode; (2) within 48 hours of the patient’s return to the home from a hospital admission of 24 hours or more for any reason other than diagnostic tests; and (3) at discharge.

 It is important to note that to calculate quality measures from OASIS data, there must be a complete quality episode, which requires both a Start of Care (initial assessment) or Resumption of Care OASIS assessment and a Transfer or Discharge OASIS assessment.
 Failure to submit sufficient OASIS assessments to allow calculation of quality measures, including transfer and discharge assessments, is failure to comply with the CoPs.
 HHAs do not need to submit OASIS data for those patients who are excluded from the OASIS submission requirements.
 As described in the December 23, 2005 Medicare and Medicaid Programs: Reporting Outcome and Assessment Information Set Data as Part of the Conditions of Participation for Home Health Agencies final rule (70 FR 76202), we define the exclusion as those patients: